About

 Hello!
 Some of you may know me from Twitter, where I tweet a lot about K-dramas and Korean pop culture.
 I once wrote that it was my hope to write solely about Korean content in the upcoming years.
 Well, the world’s not quite ready for that yet.
 Ha!
 But I am.
 So I’ve started a Substack, where I’ll curate my reviews and views about Koreancentric things happening in the pop culture realm (and beyond) that pique my interest…and I hope yours, too.

 I’ll also be writing about some of my experiences as a Korean immigrant growing up in the United States … and how both nothing and everything has changed over these past decades.
+And I'll be publishing interviews with Korean actors, musicians and other creatives.
 So if any of this sounds interesting to you, I hope you’ll consider subscribing.
 It’s free (with an option to upgrade).

 Attribution